-I am a state certified Reading Specialist and elementary classroom teacher with a Master's degree and 20 years experience.
-My private and public school experience includes working as a classroom teacher (K-5), reading and learning specialist, and working as a tutor for early readers through adults.
+I am a state certified Reading Specialist and elementary classroom teacher with a Master's degree and 20 years' experience.
+My private and public school experience includes working as a classroom teacher (K-5), reading and learning specialist, and working as a tutor for beginning readers through adults.
+I am successful in helping students with dyslexia and other reading disabilities.

-In beginning reading, students learn the mechanics of reading—phonics, blending skills, sight words, sentence and paragraph reading, fluency, and basic comprehension.
-I have used Orton-Gillingham techniques to teach structured, sequential phonics.
+In beginning reading, students learn the mechanics of reading: phonics, blending skills, sight words, sentence and paragraph reading, fluency, and basic comprehension.
+I use Orton-Gillingham techniques to teach structured, sequential phonics, starting with consonants (including consonant blends and digraphs) and progressing to vowel teams and diphthongs.
+I teach phonemic awareness and blending skills for the young learner.

-From 3rd grade on, students move from “learning the read” to “reading to learn.”
-This important function requires good literal and inferential comprehension skills.
-These are critical to the success of a student in any subject matter and at any grade.
+From 3rd grade on, students move from learning to read to reading to learn.
+They are now reading multisyllabic words that are often content based.
+If a student has not learned syllabication rules, they will struggle in reading grade level material.
+In addition, reading becomes more content based after second grade and critical thinking, as well as inferential comprehension, is necessary to the success of a student in any subject matter, including math.
 I use numerous techniques to help children comprehend fiction and non-fiction material.
-I am a firm believer that these must be taught and practiced for a student to apply them in school.
+I am a firm believer that these skills must be taught and practiced for a student to apply them in school.

 In addition, I have taught and tutored math in the elementary grades.
 My experience includes Everyday Math and Saxon math for students with learning differences.
-I utilize many “tricks and techniques” to help students who have difficulty with computation.
+I utilize many techniques to help students who have difficulty with computation and story problems.

 As part of my M.A. in Education, I majored in Reading Disabilities.
 I learned how a dyslexic student's brain was "wired" differently.
 Students are helped by instructors who use a structured sequential program in phonics, teach organizational and time management skills, and improve fluency and comprehension.